grantcolley/dipstate/README.md

                 .AddSubState(redressReview)
                 .AddSubState(payment);
 ```
+##### State Properties
+  * **InitialiseWithParent** - applies to sub states and indicates it will be initialised when its parent is initialised.
+  * **CanCompleteParent** - applies to sub states and indicates the state will attempt to complete its parent state after it has completed.
+  * **Type**
+    * **Root** is reserved for the main root state in a workflow.
+There can be only one root within a workflow.
+    * **Auto** states will automatically complete itself and attempt to transition after it has been initialised.
+    * **Standard** is a plain vanilla state.

+##### Delegates
+  * **Actions**
+    * **Entry** action delegates that execute on initialising a state.
+    * **StatusChanged** action delegates that execute when the status changes.
+    * **Exit** action delegates that execute when the state is completed.
+    * **Reset** action delegates that execute when the state is reset to *Uninitialised*.
+  * **CanComplete** predicate delegate executed prior to completing a state and transitioning to another one.

+  * **Dependencies** are one or more states which need to be completed before the state can be initialised.
+  * **Dependents** are one or more states which are dependent on the state being completed before they can be initialised themselves.
+Dependent states can optionally be initialised when the state has completed.
+  * **Transitions** are one or more states that the state can transition to after it has completed.
+  * **Sub States** are one or more states for which the state acts as a parent.
+Sub states can behave like a mini workflow where the parent implicitly assumes the role of the root and the last substate will typically have CanCompleteParent* set to true.

 #### Initialising a State
   * A state cannot initialise if it has one or more **dependency states** that have not yet completed.